-Mercy Weight Loss is a realistic, no-nonsense approach to weight loss and improved health.
-This 12-week program provides updated and current information, reputable websites and resources in a relaxed atmosphere where you can learn, share, or just listen.
+The Mercy Weight Loss Program is a realistic, no-nonsense approach to weight loss and improved health.
+This 12-week program utilizes science-based strategies and is facilitated by Mercy’s Registered Dietitians.

 Benefits of a Healthy Lifestyle